bellabursill123/PyCharm_Coding_Project/README.md

 as well as telling my code I was using the prefix 'fa' which stands for 'font-awesome'.

 I have also included the imagaes I used for each marker.

+My file of coding is under 'main.py.'
+However to successfully run the project you also need to use the 'map.html'.